 A rich intellectual history

 We're proud to say that The Town has a rich intellectual history.
-Asidefrom the revolutionaries that have called Oakland home, there’s also a lot more to us than you probably knew.
-Most of you might guess that California’s UC university system started in Berkeley, and we completely understand that since that's where it's most prestigious institution is located.
+As well as the revolutionaries that called Oakland home, the culture of Oakland has given the world so much.
+Most of you might think California’s UC university system started in Berkeley.
 But you know what?
 It actually started here in Oakland.
 Yup, you heard that right!
-The University of California was founded on March 23, 1868, and before moving to Berkeley in 1873, it operated in Oakland.
+The University of California was founded on March 23, 1868.
+Before moving to Berkeley in 1873, it operated in Oakland.
 Take that, Berkeley!

-Its first graduating class, better known as the 12 Apostles, included a U.S. congressman, a future California governor, a mayor, two UC regents, a bank president, a businessman, an attorney, a math professor, an engineer, a clergyman, and a rancher.
-To put it mildly, thesedudes were pretty darn influential.
+Its first graduating class was known as the 12 Apostles.
+It included a U.S. congressman, future governor, mayor, two UC regents, a bank president, a businessman, an attorney, a math professor, an engineer, a clergyman and a rancher.
+To put it mildly, these dudes were pretty darn influential.

 Today, the UC system has over 1.8 million living alumni, having educated generations and generations of Californians.
-It’s been a wellspring for many bold ideas that have helped develop the Golden Statewhat it is today, and owes its roots to this bangin’ town.
+It’s been a wellspring for many bold ideas that have helped make the Golden State what it is.

 There wouldn't be a Disneyland if it weren't for Oakland

 Yeeeeeah, you read that right.
-Yes, sure, we like to talk ourselves andour city up sometimes, but we don’t need to embellish here at all.
+Yes, sure, we like to talk ourselves and our city up, but we don’t need to embellish here at all.

 It's time to chat about Disneyland a little bit - yup, I'm talking about one of the most unique places on earth.
-What does it have to do with Oakland at all?
+What does it have to do with Oakland?
 One word: Fairyland.
-Did you know that there wouldn't be a Disneyland if it weren't for it?
+Did you know that there wouldn't be a Disneyland if it weren't for Fairyland?
 Yup, you read that right!
-Disney's creator, Walt Disney, was inspired by Oakland'slovely little escape from reality right by the lake, Fairyland.
+Disney's creator, Walt Disney, was inspired by Oakland's lovely little escape from reality right by the lake.
 Fortunately for Disney, his theme park actually went on to be one of the most well-known places in the world.
-Butagain, thanks to our lovely Town.
+But again, it's thanks to our lovely Town.
 You’re welcome, Walt.

 Oakland is home to a real gem of a storybook theme park.
-Although itdidn't become one of the most well-known places in the world, Children's Fairyland has been delighting families with young children since 1950.
-As the story goes, Walt Disney visited Fairyland back in 1955, and shortly after that, he built Disneyland.
-Moreover, he hired Fairyland's first directorto work at his new amusement park in Anaheim, so it’s pretty obvious thatthere’s no denying the fact: Oakland’s Fairyland is the OG Disneyland before Disneyland.
+Although it didn't become one of the most well-known places in the world, Children's Fairyland has been delighting families since 1950.
+As the story goes, Walt Disney visited Fairyland back in 1955 and shortly after that, he built Disneyland.
+Moreover, he hired Fairyland's first director to work at his new amusement park in Anaheim.
+So there's no denying the fact: Oakland’s Fairyland was the OG Disneyland before Disneyland.

-While Disney's parks went the commercial route, the Children's Fairyland turned into a nonprofit after several years of being managed by the Town, it remains a lovely, lakeside mid-century park where no adult is allowed without a child.
+While Disney's parks went the commercial route, the Children's Fairyland turned into a nonprofit after several years of being managed by the Town.
+This lovely park remains a big part of the culture of Oakland.

 More Than a Game - Sport and Society in Oakland

 As you already know, professional sports are a huuuge part of our culture here in the states.
-Millions of folks attend various sporting events to cheer on their favorite teams all across the country, and that's hella cool, but you know what, it's not just about winning - it's about a huge range of benefits that you get from being part of a team and aiming for the same goal - to be the best at what you do.
+Millions of folks attend various sporting events to cheer on their favorite teams all across the country.
+That's hella cool, but it's not just about winning.
+It's about the huge rewards that come from being part of a team and aiming for the same goal.
+To be the best at what you do.

-In the late 1990s, they turned to a completely new management strategy that focused on acquiring less-known players by giving added weight to in-depth statistical analysis.
-This strategy became known by theterm “Moneyball” (named after a best-selling book about A’s general manager Billy Beane).
+In the late 1990s, they turned to a completely new management strategy that focused on acquiring lesser-known players by giving added weight to in-depth statistical analysis.
+This strategy became known as “Moneyball” (named after a best-selling book about A’s general manager Billy Beane).
 After the A's implemented this system, numerous franchises began putting variations of that strategy into practice as well.

 These guys really show us what teamwork is.
 To win a championship, a promotion, or a marketing game, all you have to do is to beat the immediate competition, right?
-But in order to achieve that, you don’t needbillions, but a bond that promotes strength, creativity, reliability, unity, and support.
-Maybe we’re not too different from the A’s here at CodeCrewas we thought.
+In order to achieve that, you don’t need billions, just a bond that promotes strength, creativity, reliability, unity, and support.
+Maybe we’re not too different from the A’s here at CodeCrew as we thought.

 Art Deco Architecture in the Downtown

-During Oakland's manufacturing heyday between the 1920s and 1940s, Oakland has built tons of Art Deco style buildings – the hip, cool, with-it architecture style of the day.
-There's plenty of fabulous Art Deco elements throughout the Town, in all of their gorgeous terra cotta mosaic glory.
-The Paramount and Fox Theaters downtown are two of the most iconic (and most beautiful) buildings, featuring Oakland's classic Art Deco style, aaand there's also the Grand Lake Theatre next to Lake Merritt.
+During Oakland's manufacturing heyday between the 1920s and 1940s, tons of Art Deco style buildings went up.
+There are plenty of fabulous Art Deco elements throughout the Town, in all of their gorgeous terra cotta mosaic glory.
+The Paramount and Fox Theaters downtown are two of the most iconic (and most beautiful) Art Deco buildings, aaand there's also the Grand Lake Theatre next to Lake Merritt.

 Race and Social Justice